claire082915/HarmonyClient/README.md

 ## Introduction

-Tribase is an vector ANN query engine that employs a novel pruning technique based on the triangle inequality.
-This technique significantly reduces query time without sacrificing accuracy.
-Tribase supports various pruning strategies at different granularities, allowing it to achieve better performance across different datasets.

 ## Dataset

 We have prepared some tiny datasets for testing in benchmarks folder.
 You can download the large datasets from the following links: